AllanElleuch/Sudoku-Java-Angular/README.md

 Route :
 - Post /move | Return true or false if the input is valid.
-Take a json as a parameter that contain three value.
+Take a json as a parameter that contain three values.
   - val: the value of the new input
   - index: the cell index where the user want to add a number
   - sudokuTable: an Array of 81 number that represent the sudoku table, if a cell is empty the value is 0